TV presenter Matthew Wright has apologised for making jokes while discussing the first murder on the Western Isles in 43 years.

 Channel 5 said that it entirely accepted that the comments made by Matthew Wright and Charlie Baker on the programme were unfortunate, misjudged and entirely inappropriate .

-also noted Charlie Baker's subsequent response The longest episode of Taggart of all time there's lots of down-time in between and his remarks regarding the quality of fishing in the Western Isles.
-Our view was that all these comments were clearly
+Ofcom also noted Charlie Baker's subsequent response The longest episode of Taggart of all time there's lots of down-time in between and his remarks regarding the quality of fishing in the Western Isles.
+Our view was that all these

-light of the murder.
+that made light of the murder.
 He then went on to laugh loudly with the audience as the conversation continued.
-In doing so, he appeared to pay no regard to the unfortunate circumstances of this murder case concerning the killing of a 16 year old well known to
+In doing so, he appeared to pay no regard to the unfortunate circumstances of this murder case concerning the killing of a 16 year old

 We also observed that no apology was broadcast on 6 December in the programme itself.
 The absence of a timely apology was likely to have increased the degree of offence.